What is EMDR Therapy

 EMDR is meant to focus on changing the thoughts, emotions, and behaviors associated with a distressing issue and allow the brain to begin its natural healing process.
 This healing process has been compared to how the body might recover from a physical cut.
 If someone cuts their hand, the skin will naturally begin to heal and close the wound as long as there is nothing preventing that from happening.

-If there is something that prevents the wound from healing such as a foreign object or a repeated injury, the would will become infected and fail to heal properly.
-The brain is said to work in much the same way in regards to trauma.
+If there is something that prevents the wound from healing such as a foreign object or a repeated injury, the would become infected and fail to heal properly.
+The brain is said to work in much the same way in regard to trauma.
 EMDR sessions aim to remove the power that certain distressing images carry so that the brain can heal much like a physical wound after it’s been treated.

 EMDR also has the advantage of requiring fewer sessions to be effective.
 While conventional wisdom will have you believe that it can take a patient years to recover from a traumatic event with other forms of therapy, some studies have shown that single-trauma victims can recover in as few as three 90-minute EMDR sessions.
 Other studies have shown that EMDR can be used to treat post-traumatic stress disorder in combat veterans after approximately 12 sessions, and even those who haven’t experienced serious trauma yet live with depression and low self-esteem may benefit from regular EMDR sessions.